top of page

 About Us

-Our project introduces new tools, materials, and methods to foster meaningful conversations across generations, address sensitive issues, and promote well-being for children, families and communities.
+The Nkwihoreze team developed new tools, materials, and methods to foster meaningful conversations across generations, address sensitive issues, and promote well-being for children, families and communities.
 Follow our story as we develop and share free tools and resources relating to intergenerational transmission of trauma and resilience.

-Project Aims
+Our Aims

 Intergenerational Dialogue